-Today, Hypnosis is increasingly used to aid fertility and ease birth.
+Hypnosis is increasingly used to support those who wish to have a natural, gentle birth.
 In the UK, this is often referred to by the generic term, “hypnobirthing”.

-It can help overcome fear and anxiety around conception, parenting or birth itself.
-It can reduce stress and anxiety (not just for you, but also for your baby), boost your confidence to be a parent and give mothers a feeling of control so the birth experience is the best it can be.
+Hypnotherapists will work with pregnant clients to overcome any fear and anxiety around conception, parenting or birth itself.
+Hypnotherapy can reduce stress and anxiety, not just for the mother, but also for the baby.
+It can boost the confidence in being a parent and give mothers a sense of control, so the birth experience is the best it can be.

 Fertility and Hypnosis

-There are many factors that contribute to infertility, some of which may be associated with stress and anxiety about parenthood, or even tokophobia: the fear of childbirth itself.
-Hypnosis can help partners to explore and overcome such psychological barriers, to trust their bodies and significantly increase their chances of conception.
+There are many factors that contribute to infertility, some of which may be associated with stress and anxiety about parenthood, or even tokophobia, the fear of childbirth.
+Hypnosis can help partners to explore and overcome any psychological barriers, to trust their bodies and believe in their ability to conceive.

 For couples undergoing fertility treatment, hypnosis can be used as a complementary therapy to reduce harmful stress and to increase a sense of calm during treatment cycles.
 When combined, this has been shown to increase the chances of conceiving.